 Our programs are recognized for the quality and demand of its graduates and the excellence of its faculty and staff.
 Students learn the fundamental sciences and business practices of their fields, so they leave school well prepared to enter business, industry, or further study.
 They gain hands-on experience during industry internships and in the department’s modern pilot facilities and laboratories.

-This past year, the department welcomed six new faculty members, and we expect to hire two to three new faculty members during the upcoming year.
-Our faculty published their research in 43 peer journal articles in 2011.
+This year, the department welcomed one new faculty member.
+We expect to hire two to three new faculty members during the upcoming year.
+Our faculty published their research in 55 peer journal articles in 2012.
 The department leads the college with seven named professorships.
+During FY 13, the department also led the college in research dollars brought in to the university of about $10 million.

 The International Grains Program (IGP) is the outreach arm of the department.
 Its mission is to provide innovative and relevant education and technical programs to enhance the market preference, consumption, and utilization of Kansas and U.S. cereal grains, oilseeds, and their value-added products for the global grain industry.
 IGP offers training in the areas of feed manufacturing and grain management, grain marketing and risk management, and flour milling and grain processing.

 In addition, it will provide the vision, flexibility, and capacity for the current and next generation of teaching, research, and outreach opportunities.
-It should be completed and ready for use by fall 2013.
-Our “Phase II” fundraising goal for this project remains critical for the addition of office, meeting, and laboratory space.
+The facility is now operational and in use for faculty research and service.
+The dedication is planned for October 11, 2013.
+Our “Phase II” fundraising goal for this project remains critical for the addition of office, meeting, and laboratory space especially for our growing pet food science and technology program.